-The next generation of the Wi-Fi standard is Wi-Fi 6, also known as 802.11ax, the latest step in a journey of nonstop innovation.
-The standard builds on the strengths of 802.11ac while adding efficiency, flexibility, and scalability that allows new and existing networks increased speed and capacity with next-generation applications.
+Wi-Fi 6, also known as 802.11ax, is changing the way we connect and consume information.
+The Wi-Fi 6 standard builds on the strengths of earlier Wi-Fi standards while improving efficiency, flexibility, and scalability.
+These enhancements provide new and existing networks with increased speed and capacity for next-generation applications.

-The Institute of Electrical and Electronics Engineers (IEEE) proposed the Wi-Fi 6 standard so it can couple the freedom and high speed of Gigabit Ethernet wireless with the reliability and predictability found in licensed radio.
+Wi-Fi 6 couples the freedom and high speed of Gigabit Ethernet wireless with the reliability and predictability of licensed radio.

-Wi-Fi 6 allows enterprises and service providers to support new and emerging applications on the same wireless LAN (WLAN) infrastructure while delivering a higher grade of service to older applications.
+With Wi-Fi 6, organizations and service providers can support new and emerging applications on the same wireless LAN (WLAN) infrastructure while delivering a higher grade of service to older applications.
 This scenario sets the stage for new business models and increased Wi-Fi adoption.

-No, they are the same.
-The Wi-Fi Alliance started a campaign to coin the term "Wi-Fi 6” when referring to the IEEE 802.11ax standard.
-It indicates that it is the sixth generation of Wi-Fi.
+No, the terms are synonymous.
+The Wi-Fi Alliance campaigned to coin the term "Wi-Fi 6" to refer to the IEEE 802.11ax standard.
+The term indicates that it is the sixth generation of Wi-Fi.
 The premise was to simplify the marketing message to help 802.11ax be better positioned relative to the Third Generation Partnership Project (3GPP) standards used in cellular (such as 5G).

-Wi-Fi 6 will build on the success of 802.11ac.
-It will let access points support more clients in dense environments and will provide a better experience for typical wireless LAN networks.
-It will also provide a more predictable performance for advanced applications such as 4K or 8K video, high-density high-definition collaboration apps, all-wireless offices, and the Internet of Things (IoT).
-Wi-Fi 6 will drive Wi-Fi toward the future as the growth of wireless continues.
+Wi-Fi 6 lets access points support more clients in dense environments and provides a better experience for users of typical wireless LAN networks.
+It also provides more-predictable performance for advanced applications such as 4K or 8K video, high-density, high-definition collaboration apps, all-wireless offices, and the Internet of Things (IoT).